awasson/civiCPD/README.md

 ** ABOUT **

+NOTE: This extension is ready for testing but is still in development and currrently lacks the feature to export reports

 civiCRM Continuing Professional Development Extension

 The civiCPD extension is a platform agnostic plugin that provides a continuing professional